emma-egeli/Leveraging_General_AI/README.md

 ### Overview
 ---
-The goal of this Capstone is to explore how general-purpose AI models (specifically LLMs such as ChatGPT, Copilot, Gemini, and Claude) can be made useful in specific tasks and assess their performance in comparison to specialized tools that are trained more linearly and specifically in certain tasks.
-These models are largely accessible to general public and can be easily adapted for special uses through effective system instructions, hardcoded restraints, and supplemental external data.
+The goal of this Capstone is to explore how general-purpose AI models (specifically LLMs such as ChatGPT, Copilot, Gemini, and Claude) can be made useful in specific tasks and assess their performance in comparison to specialized tools that are trained more linearly and specifically for similar tasks.
+General-purpose AI models are largely accessible to general public and can be easily adapted for special uses through effective system instructions, hardcoded restraints, and supplemental external data.
 In addition, the language-processing capabilities of these AI models can also give them some flexibility in task-handling which can help handle unexpected inputs, produce more comprehensive results, adapt to newer data, as well as enhance overall system usability.

 This program is a case example that uses Google Gemini in a simple "content verification" tool in which the user, after being prompted by the console output, types or pastes text into the console for analysis.
-The program processes the user input, initiates a web search, and returns a verdict on the validity of the inputted text (whether or not it is true) with an in-depth explanation for its verdict with sources.
+The program processes the user input, initiates a web search, and returns a verdict on the on if that inputted statement can be supported or debunked based on available evidence.
+It gives an explanation for its conclusion with information from available online sources if applicable.

 ### Program Design
 ---